• Phone Number740-387-9704

 The goal of Marion Community Foundation with our Racial Equity and Justice grants is to foster innovative programs for leaders at every level to use their power, platforms, and resources to help people overcome challenges and build a better community.

-JUNE 2025 — The Marion Community Foundation is proud to announce the distribution of $50,000 in its 2025 Racial Equity & Justice grants.
-These 11 community programs are focused on advancing issues of equity and justice locally, addressing critical needs in education, community affirmation, healthcare, and organizational development.
+APRIL 2026 — The Marion Community Foundation is proud to announce the distribution of $50,000 in its 2026 Racial Equity & Justice grants.
+These five community programs are focused on advancing issues of equity and justice locally, addressing critical needs in education, cultural understanding, healthcare, and organizational development.

 “The goal of Marion Community Foundation’s Racial Equity and Justice grants is to foster innovative programs to help people overcome challenges and continually build a better community,” said Jody Demo-Hodgins, co-chair of the Racial Equity and Justice grants committee at Marion Community Foundation.
 “Moving forward takes small, continuous steps and is essential for a community, like Marion, that values all people.”